 Sarah Clark has also seen this behavior, but in a slightly different scenario.
 Instead of an any EML parsing error, the difference in data file permissions from old to new revision was intentional - they wanted to add all permission to the package so that anyone in the group could edit the packages.
 Unfortunately, that meant that the old revisions of the data files re still marked as protected from the group (I think).

-#5 Updated by ben leinfelder about 6 years ago
+#5 Updated by ben leinfelder almost 9 years ago

 - Status changed from New to Closed

 Now checking the current and the previous revisions - if either allows updates, then the action proceeds successfully.
 This is more in keeping with the original permission scheme that metacat used, and prevents us from locking people out of their packages simply because there was an error saving EML but their data file was successfully updated.